coldclimate/omnomfrickinnom/content/blog/2020-11-12-autumn-traybake.markdown

 * A couple of teaspoons of oil oil
 * A heaped teaspoon of fennel seed
 * A heaped teaspoon of mustard seed
-* A few big fork fulls of sourkraut
+* A few big fork fulls of sauerkraut

 ## Do